 Amritsar has quite an extreme climate, with very hot summers and very cold winters.
 The best months to visit are October and November, and February and March.
 If you don't mind feeling a little chilly, December and January are also good times to visit.
 The temperature starts climbing from April, and the monsoon rain arrives in July.

-Going on a Heritage Walking Tour of Amritsar is recommended.
-You'll be guided through the narrow lanes of the Old City.
+Amritsar's fascinating Old City is really worth exploring.
+This Heritage Walking Tour of Amritsar will guide you through its narrow lanes.
 On the walk you'll get to see historic mansions, traditional trades and crafts, and captivating architecture with intricately carved wooden facades.

 Festivals and Events